US cases now most in world, US capital sees more infections

 Wall Street rallied for the third straight day after an unprecedented $2.2 trillion economic rescue package to help businesses, hospitals and ordinary Americans pull through the crisis won passage in the Senate.
 The rescue plan, which is expected to be voted on in the House on Friday, would dispense checks of $1,200 per adult and $500 per child.

-Elsewhere around the world, South Africa, with the most industrialized economy in Africa, begins a three-week lockdown Friday.
+Elsewhere around the world, South Africa, with the most industrialized economy in Africa, began a three-week lockdown Friday.
 The country is already in recession, with an unemployment rate of 29%.

 And Britain unveiled another relief effort, this time aimed at the gig economy, many of whose workers are facing financial ruin.
 The government will give the self-employed grants equal to 80% of their average profits, up to 2,500 pounds ($2,975) per month.